UWrc/UWrc.github.io/docs/storage/gscratch.md

 ```
 2. **Changing File Names**

 For long term stability of your data in another’s hands, it is better to change the directory name to be descriptive.
-Rather than changing the ownership of a file alone, if the directory is your UWNetID, it is recommended that the new owner moves the directory into a directory under their name or change the name of the directory to be descriptive (i.e., “datafiles” or “scripts”) so that these files are not associated with a user that is no longer part of the system.
-To do this, use the **[`mv`](https://hyak.uw.edu/docs/hyak101/basics/linux-2#mv)** command for moving and renaming files.
+Rather than changing the ownership of a file alone, if the directory is your UWNetID, it is recommended that the new owner moves the directory into a directory under their name or change the name of the directory to be descriptive (i.e., “MyName_Datafiles” or “ProjectName_Scripts”) so that these files are not associated with a user that is no longer part of the system.
+In general, after a user's account is removed, directories named after their NetID can be difficult for others to recognize.
+To change file names, use the **[`mv`](https://hyak.uw.edu/docs/hyak101/basics/linux-2#mv)** command for moving and renaming files.

 3. **Data Transfer To External Devices**